Small modular reactor: Flexibility

 Small nuclear reactors, in comparison to conventional nuclear power plants, offer potential advantages related to the flexibility of their modular construction.
 It would be possible to incrementally connect additional units to the grid in the event electrical load increases.
 Additionally, this flexibility in a standardized SMRs design revolving around modularity could allow for a faster production at a decreasing cost following the completion of the first reactor on site.

-The hypothesised flexibility and modularity of SMR is intended to allow additional power generation capability to be installed at existing power plants.
+The hypothesized flexibility and modularity of SMR is intended to allow additional power generation capability to be installed at existing power plants.
 A site could host several SMRs, one going off-line for refueling while the other reactors stay online as it is presently already the case for conventional larger reactors.

+SMRs operating in hybrid energy systems combining with renewables can develop multipurpose configurations developing system-level efficiency in sectors difficult to electrify.

+Hybrid system integration of SMRs without needed electrical generation foresees the direct use of thermal energy in co-generation.
+This includes desalination, district heating, industrial heating, industrial processes, and hydrogen production.

+Flexibility of SMRs enable nuclear energy use within broader energy system integration, and expanding emission reduction goals to varying degrees.

+SMRs have been proposed for micro-grids in remote regions; flexibility of SMR allows for base-load generation, adjusting output from a response to demand.
+Complimenting wind and solar power intermittently.
+SMRs enhancing resilience in geographically isolated communities.

 When electrical energy is not needed, some SMR designs foresee the direct use of thermal energy, minimizing so the energy loss.
 This includes "desalination, industrial processes, hydrogen production, shale oil recovery, and district heating", uses for which the present conventional larger reactors are not designed.